 I heard myself saying, “Sure!”
 It seemed Daphne’s adventurous spirit was starting to rub off on me.

 For one glorious hour, I learned to be naked, lying on my back on a warm, marble slab alongside Daphne’s Amazonian limbs, while an attendant gently scrubbed, sloughed, and soaped our skin, her hands as tender as a mother’s.

 Afterwards, we strolled, still naked, through the hamman to take a dip in the cold-water pool and cool off.
-A young European couple was waiting their turn on loungers.
+A young American couple was waiting their turn on loungers.
 They looked away shyly.
 And we?
 We just glowed and glowed.

 Everything about her was haram.

 them out with feet as big as men’s.

 dragging me out of myself

 on warm marble

 as if it were nothing.

 This story was a shortlisted finalist in the 2019 World Nomads Travel Writing Scholarship.